grbala/nano266/labs/lab2/README.md

 functional.
 Redo Q7 and Q8, but now use the `Si.pz-n-kjpaw_psl.0.1.UPF` (LDA) pseudopotential instead.
 Comment on any differences in the predicted equilibrium lattice constant.

+# Q10: Calculating the stiffness tensor

+Variation of the volume as a parameter and calculating the bulk modulus from the second derivative of the Energy is considered as a computational experiment.
+Calculate all the components of the stiffness tensor for Silicon using the least number of such experiments?